cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

  .template

-Using/finding PDB templates for the Sequences
+Using/finding PDB templates for the sequences
 ---------------------------------------------
 - **-template_file**
 Usage: -template_file =*<filename,SCRIPT_scriptame,SELF_TAG,SEQFILE_TAG_filename,no>**, *Default: no*, *This flag instructs t_coffee on the templates that will be used when combining several types of information.
 For instance, when using structural information, this file will indicate the structural template that corresponds to your sequences.
 The identifier T indicates that the file should be a FASTA like file, formatted as follows.
 There are several ways to pass the templates:*